Murder of Chauncey Bailey: Investigation and trial for murder

-In June 2008 a videotape of Bey IV in custody whispering to his half-brother Joshua Bey and another bakery associate, Tamon Halfin, and disclosing details of Bailey's murder was obtained and posted by the Chauncey Bailey Project.
+In June 2008, a videotape of Bey IV in custody whispering to his half-brother Joshua Bey and another bakery associate, Tamon Halfin, and disclosing details of Bailey's murder was obtained and posted by the Chauncey Bailey Project.
 Journalists from the Chauncey Bailey Project created a transcription of the conversation which seemed to indicate Bey was involved in Bailey's murder.

 A grand jury indicted Bey IV for ordering the execution of Chauncey Bailey in April 2009, almost two years after the murder.
+He was also charged with ordering the deaths of Roberson and Wills, along with an additional charge of firing a weapon at an occupied vehicle.
+In the same indictment, Antoine Mackey was also charged with the murders of Bailey, Roberson, and Wills.

 Broussard testified for the prosecution at the trial of Bey IV and Antoine Mackey in 2011.
 He stated in court that Bey ordered him to find, track and kill Bailey before the journalist could print his latest article on the bakery.

-On June 9, 2011 Bey IV and Mackey were both convicted by a trial jury of multiple counts of murder and sentenced to life in prison without the possibility of parole.
+On June 9, 2011, Bey IV and Mackey were both convicted by a trial jury of multiple counts of murder and sentenced to life in prison without the possibility of parole.
 Yusuf Bey IV was found guilty of three counts of first-degree murder.

-In 2013 Bey's attorney, Lorna Brown, was convicted of smuggling documents out of jail for him.
+In 2013, Bey's attorney, Lorna Brown, was convicted of smuggling documents out of jail for him.
 One of the documents, a hit list ordering an associate to kill a witness, was intercepted by police before the associate could carry out the murder.

 In 2015, a state appeals court upheld the convictions of Yusuf Bey IV and Antoine Mackey.

 Bey IV also threatened former bakery followers to intimidate them from testifying against him.
 Based on recorded calls between Bey IV and follower Kahlil Raheem, Bey first cajoled and then warned Raheem not to testify against him.
 As the trial progressed, allegations of intimidation by Bey IV and other former bakery members persisted.
-The Contra Costa Times editorialized on April 30, 2011, that the intimidation must stop and that the judge, Thomas Reardon, along with bailiffs and the sheriff should get control of the trial to allow justice to be done.
+The Contra Costa Times editorialized on April 30, 2011 that the intimidation must stop and that the judge, Thomas Reardon, along with bailiffs and the sheriff should get control of the trial to allow justice to be done.
 Some witnesses called to testify changed their story from the original information they gave the police or said they did not remember what happened.
 A man who worked at the convenience store that Bey IV allegedly attacked with his followers said he did not remember over 50 times at trial.
-Even Broussard testified later that he does not remember Bey IV giving him specific orders to kill Odell Roberson or Chauncey Bailey.
+Even Broussard testified later that he did not remember Bey IV giving him specific orders to kill Odel Roberson or Chauncey Bailey.